 A life in France – arrival and the early years

-I believe that some of the neighbours had learned that we were arriving from England and within the first few days we had been invited to apero’s by neighbours and introduced to some of the villagers.
-I had been to evening classes to learn some basic French and had an idea that I could speak a limited amount of French.
-Oh, how quickly that was proved to be very wrong, but not in a bad way.
-I discovered very quickly that by making an effort to talk French, even if poorly, it was met with a certain amount of respect.
-Even though I had probably pronounced words with a very English accent.
-However, and more importantly to me, I also found that it usually made them laugh.
-I of course joined them in the joke, but the outcome quite often was to discover that many did actually speak a little bit of English.
-So somehow, aided by an amount of mime on my part and dreadful pronunciation of poorly spoken French I stumbled my way through the early stages.
+I believe that some of the neighbours had learned that we were arriving from England.
+Within the first few days we had been invited to apero’s by neighbours and introduced to some of the villagers.
+In England, I had been to evening classes to learn some basic French and had an idea that I could speak a little French.
+Oh, how quickly that was proved to be so wrong, haha – but not in a bad way.
+I discovered very quickly that by making an effort to talk in French, even if poorly, it was met with respect, albeit I had probably pronounced words with a very English accent.
+More importantly to me I also found that it usually made them laugh and of course joined them in the joke.
+The outcome quite often was to discover that many did actually speak a little bit of English.
+So somehow, aided by an amount of mime on my part and dreadful pronunciation of poorly spoken French, I stumbled my way through the early stages.

-Little did I know what a good friend my neighbour was to become that year.
-It began with another invitation to an apero.
+Little did I know what a good friend my neighbour would soon become.
+It began with an invitation to an apero.
 An apero, short for aperitif or aperativo in Italian, is usually an early evening drink accompanied by nibbles of some description.
-If an Apero has gone well, you can find yourself being invited to stay for a meal.
-And very soon that is exactly what happened.
-The couple living next to us were not particularly well off financially but their quality of life would be the envy of many English people that I knew. ,They were both very warm and welcoming people.
-He was more artistic by nature and had lived and worked in Paris for many years but had managed to get early retirement and also enjoyed and spoke quite good English.
-She had grown up on a farm a little further South from our homes and the couple were about 80% self sufficient with their animals and vegetables.
-And of course the wine flowed in large volumes on these occasions.
-A typical apero:- probably 2 large glasses of Pastis with water and ice.
-With the meal, sufficient wine, usually red unless it was fish.
-Then digestifs at the end which more often would be something called ‘l’eau de vie’ and pretty potent stuff.
-It is a legacy of farmers to give surplus fruit to a collective to make alcoholic drinks.
-A number of bottles would subsequently be available upon production.
-I may have some of that wrong, but it’s close enough for here.
-Not something you would drink a lot of, sometimes exquisite and sometimes like drinking petroleum.
+If an Apero goes well you can find yourself being invited to stay for a meal and very soon that is exactly what happened.
+The couple living next to us were not particularly well off financially, but their quality of life would be the envy of many English people that I knew.
+They were both very warm and welcoming people, he was more artistic by nature and had lived and worked in Paris for many years and taken early retirement due to an accident.
+I quickly learned that he enjoyed speaking in English and loved most things English.
+While she had grown up on a farm a little further South from our homes.
+They were about 80% self sufficient with their animals and vegetables and useful neighbours abd friends to have.

 to be continued…